uhppoted/uhppoted-python/README.md

 ID  uint32  controller serial number

-Returns a `get_controller` dataclass instance populated with the controller device information if the call succeeded.
+Returns a `GetControllerResponse` with the controller device information.

-Raises an Exception if the call failed.
+Raises an Exception if the call failed for any reason.
 ```

 ### `set_address`